Last Updated on July 14, 2024 by Alice Benny

 3. Temperature

 Mushrooms tend to prefer cooler temperatures, around 70 degrees Fahrenheit.
-Wild mushrooms are less fussy, as they’re able to form mycelia in temperatures anywhere between 40 and 90 degrees Fahrenheit.
+Wild mushrooms are less fussy.
+They’re able to form mycelia in temperatures anywhere between 40 and 90 degrees Fahrenheit.

-However, they will usually only begin to fruit when temperatures reach between 50 and 70 degrees.
+However, they will usually only begin to fruit when it’s between 50 and 70 degrees.

 Mushrooms such as button, portobello, and oyster, are all considered to be commercially-grown mushrooms and are a bit fussier.
 They prefer temperatures of around 55 – 60 degrees Fahrenheit.

-The perfect growing temperature for shiitake mushrooms, on the other hand, is slightly warmer, from 72 to 78 degrees F.
+The perfect growing temperature for shiitake mushrooms is slightly warmer, from 72 to 78 degrees F.

 How Long Does It Take to Grow Mushrooms?